 The Vango Joro Air 600XL also comes with an inner tension band system called TBS II, which increases the inner stability of the tent when needed.

 Although there are a few alternatives that may be worth considering (like the Stargrove II Air 600XL reviewed in this post), the Vango Joro Air 600XL is pretty decent and provides good value for money (RRP around £750), while being environmentally conscious at last!

 Other 6-person Vango tents are reviewed in this post: Vango Air Tents for 6 (Odyssey 600, Amalfi 600, Icarus 600, Keswick 600)

-Or if you don’t insist on having a Vango, I recommend checking out the 6-person section of this round-up post of the Best Air Tents in 2020 or a collection of Cheap 6-Man Inflatable Tents (Good Value for Money)
+Or if you don’t insist on having a Vango, there is the Lichfield Eagle Air 6 (reviewed here), the Outdoor Revolution Camp Star 600 (reviewed here), or you could check out the 6-person section of this round-up post of the Best Air Tents in 2020 or a collection of Cheap 6-Man Inflatable Tents (Good Value for Money)

 The easiest way to get a Vango Joro Air 600XL is at Winfields Outdoors.